MohitGoel92/Predicting-Customer-Purchases/README.md

 We will be completing this business task using Logistic Regression, K Nearest Neighbours, Support Vector Machine, Naive Bayes, Classification Trees and XGBoost.

+### Confusion Matrix

+We will be evaluating our model performance by using the confusion matrix.

+**Type I Error:**

+A type I error occurs when we have predicted a positive outcome (1 or yes) but in reality it was negative (0 or no), therefore predicting an effect that did not occur.
+Type I errors are also referred to as "False Positives".

+**Type II Error:**

 ## Logistic Regression

 **Pros of Logistic Regression:**